harvesthill/reddit-wiki-archive/steroids/trestolone.md

 In part this depends on how one responds to DHT, or the absence thereof, as replaced by another potent androgen (MENT).

-Most have no problems running it solo, but one early adopter experienced a subtle loss of drive and motivation that was corrected by reintroducing Test at TRT levels.
-Since then, many others have run it solo for months to years at a time without any negative sides or problems.

-Test is cheap, so there's no problem in continuing to run it at TRT levels just to be conservative.
+Some have no problems running it solo, but one early adopter experienced a subtle loss of drive and motivation that was corrected by reintroducing Test at TRT levels.
+There is no problem in continuing to run it at TRT levels just to be conservative.
 Others who aromatize more heavily may prefer to run MENT solo so they aren't doubling up on estrogen management.

 ## 5. References